Simple Baby Quilt

-This charming baby quilt is an easy-to-make Handmade Holiday gift, perfect for new moms.
+This charming baby quilt is an easy-to-make gift, and great for new moms.

 Martha used "Entertaining Elephants" fabric by Alexander Henry Fabrics, available from Purl Soho; Quilter's Dream Select cotton batting; and a Pfaff Quilt Expression Sewing Machine.

 - 1 1/4 yards printed decorative quilt fabric

 - 1 1/4 yards woven flannel

 - Bent safety pins (sold with quilting supplies) or needle and thick thread